 With the adviser's help, the student forms a committee of at least three faculty members to review the proposed thesis research.
 The chair of the thesis committee usually will be the student's adviser.
-One member of the thesis committee must be from within the department but outside the student's training area.
-A third committee member must be from outside the department and hold the academic rank of assistant, associate, or full professor.
+One member of the thesis committee must be from within the department but outside the student's training area(also known as the inside/inside member).
+A third committee member must be from outside the department and hold the academic rank of assistant, associate, or full professor(known as the outside/outside member).
 Prospective committee members from outside the Department of Psychological Sciences who are not currently on the Graduate Faculty must receive special approval.
 To serve on a graduate committee, persons holding the title of "adjunct" professor within the Department of Psychological Sciences must (1) hold a regular faculty position in another MU department and (2) serve only as a committee member from outside the department.
 The M-2: Request for Thesis Committee form should be completed and submitted to the DGS.